marian-nmt/marian-examples/training-basics-spm/README.md

 vocabulary is built for the union of the corresponding training files.
 This also enables us to use tied embeddings (`--tied-embeddings-all`).

+We can pass the Romanian-specific normalizaton rules via the `--sentencepiece-options` command line argument.
+The values of this option are passed on to the SentencePiece trainer, note the required single quotes around the SentencePiece options: `--sentencepiece-options '--normalization_rule_tsv=data/norm_romanian.tsv'`

+Another new feature is the `bleu-detok` validation metric.
+When used with SentencePiece this should give you in-training BLEU scores that are very close to sacreBLEU's scores.
+Differences may appear if unexpected SentencePiece normalization rules are used.
+You should still report only official sacreBLEU scores for publications.

 ```
 $MARIAN/build/marian \
     --devices $GPUS \